 First, the title screen has The Outfoxies written in katakana as a subtitle.
 The intro and all cutscenes are subtitled too.

-Speaking of the intro, this is the main change as far as we can see- Bernard White and Dani & Demi's backstories were changed:
+Speaking of the intro, this is the main change as far as we can see- Bernard White, Professor Ching and Danny & Demi's profiles are different:

 World Japan